aws-samples/eks-workshop-developers/website/docs/eks/python/view-kubernetes-resources.md

 :::

-To register the IAM principal ARN logged into the EKS console to the ConfigMap 'aws-auth', execute the following command.
-Specify the IAM principal's ARN as the value for the '--arn' argument:
+**Optionally**, you can register an existing IAM principal ARN logged into the EKS console to the ConfigMap 'aws-auth' by running the following command.
+Make sure to substitute the sample value with your _existing_ IAM principal ARN as the value for the `--arn` argument:

 <Tabs>
   <TabItem value="Fargate cluster" label="Fargate cluster" default>